Support Services Available

 There will be folx from diverse genders present, including facilitators.
 The group will run on a drop-in basis; there is no expectation or requirement to attend every session.
 The purpose of the group is to build community and to connect with others to foster healing and empowerment.
 Compared to other groups, there is an emphasis on psycho-education around trauma and healing.

 Being an arts-based group, you can expect to explore healing and processing through art, writing, and understanding our bodies and our parasympathetic nervous system, with an emphasis on nature and the land we live on.

 While we aim to shape the group to the specific folx participating, you can expect to explore some of the following concepts: establishing safety both physically and mentally; connecting with our inner-strengths; and self-esteem/self-worth.
 We will discuss boundaries, including how we can understand them and the roles boundaries serve for our instincts, as well as comfortable ways we can assert boundaries.
 If you complete all the sessions, you will leave with a deeper understanding of how the brain understands trauma and new ways to understand and respond to triggers.

-QTBIPOC Community Care Circle is a peer support group for those who self-identify as Queer/Trans/Two-Spirit and also as Black/Indigenous/Person of Colour, who has experienced sexualized violence on the basis of sex, sexuality, gender identity or expression.
-During the fall term the group will meet over zoom on a drop-in basis on alternating Tuesday afternoons from 4:30-6pm.
+BIPOC Community Care Circle is a peer support group for Black/Indigenous/Person of Colour folx of all genders, who have experienced sexualized violence on the basis of sex, sexuality, gender identity or expression.
+During the spring term the group will meet over zoom on a drop-in basis weekly on Tuesday afternoons from 4:30-6PM, starting January 26th for 8 weeks.
 This group will be facilitated by a guest facilitator, Nazanin Moghadami.

 Grad Student Peer Support Group: